 Location: Turn off from Gobbins Road, Larne

-The Gobbins Cliff Path is a stunning stop, providing unparalleled views and a slight sense of adventure.
-You’ll park your car in one of the free allocated parking spaces and then make your way down the 3km-long cliff path.
+The Gobbins Cliff Path is a stunning stop, providing unparalleled views and a slight sense of adventure, so you’ll want to stop here when touring Northern Ireland by car.
+You’ll park your car in one of the allocated parking spaces and then check-in for your tour, which you can reserve in advance.
 There are many steps and a steep incline at the end, so you’d need to be able to manage this.

 Do the walk with a tour guide, and you’ll get a detailed history and explanation of the area and its significance.
-If you’re an avid bird watcher, you’ll want to try and make this trip sometime between May and August.
-This time of year is when you’ll be treated to a stunning sight of the migrating birds.
+If you’re an avid bird watcher, you’ll want to try and make this trip sometime between May and August in Ireland.
+This time of year is when you’ll be treated to a stunning sight of migrating birds.

 6. Carrick-a-Rede Bridge